ziapeltagames/six-winters/docs/RULES.md

 ## Store Game

 For *Tabletop Simulator*, this is probably straightforward.
-In the real game, decks will have to be stacked in such a way that they are easy to recover again.
+In the real game, locations and obstacle decks will have to be stacked in such a way that they are easy to recover again.

 # Campaign End